qgis/QGIS-Documentation/source/docs/user_manual/introduction/qgis_configuration.rst

 * |checkbox| :guilabel:`Add PostGIS layers with double click and select in extended mode`
 * |checkbox| :guilabel:`Add new layers to selected group`
 * |checkbox| :guilabel:`Copy geometry in WKT representation from attribute table`
-* :guilabel:`Attribute table behavior` (choose between Show all features (default), Show selected features, show features in current canvas)
+* :guilabel:`Attribute table behavior` (choose between 'Show all features' (default), 'Show selected features','Show features in current canvas')
 * :guilabel:`Attribute table row cache`
 * Define :guilabel:`Representation for NULL values`
 * :guilabel:`Prompt for raster sublayers` Some rasters support sublayers - they are called subdatasets in gdal.